-Any student not following behavior expectations will be given a verbal warning by the teacher.
-After the first verbal warning, the teacher will follow his or her own classroom procedures for minor infractions.
-After repeated disruptions, at the teacher's discretion, the teacher will call or email the parents to inform them of their student's disruptive behavior and to enlist their help and support.
+Teacher responses to inappropriate behavior typically include a reminder to follow the classroom expectations, positive encouragement, verbal warnings, visual warnings (name on board, name moved up or down on behavior chart, etc) change in seating, and/or removal from activities.
+After repeated disruptions, at the teacher's discretion, the teacher will call or email the parents to inform them of their student's inappropriate behavior and enlist their help and support.
 The teacher may also administer disciplinary action such as, but not limited to;

-- Lunch detentions

-- Recess detentions

-- Loss of privileges, such as attending field trips or special events
+- Lunch, Recess, or After School Detentions - Loss of privileges, such as attending field trips or special events - Overnight Assignment (See Below for Details) - Referral to the administration

-- Meeting with the School Counselor

-- Referral to the administration